SNujennDemirr/Movie-Hub/README.md

 # Netflix Clone

-This project is a basic **Netflix clone web application**.
-Users can log in, list their favorite movies, view movie details, and explore popular movies.
-Movie data is retrieved using the **TMDb API**.
+This project is a basic **Netflix clone web application** built with **HTML, CSS, and JavaScript** Users can **sign up and log in via Firebase Authentication** (first name, last name, email, and password), save and list favorite movies, view movie details, and explore popular titles.
+Movie data is retrieved from the **TMDb API**.

 ## Features